Estimated Reading Time: 11 minutes

 Getting old is something that will affect most of us.
-However, it is likely that only a few of us will live to see our 100th birthday (and get that all-important card from the Queen).
+However, it is likely that only a few of us will live to see our 100th birthday.
+In fact, only a few of the world’s oldest celebrities are aged 100 or over.
 But are you more likely to become a UK centenarian (100 years old) in some parts of the country compared to others?
 Are areas with the most older people also the best places for elderly people to live?

 Across the UK, there are 237 people aged 110 or above (supercentenarian).
 Noticeably, the lion’s share are found in England (206), followed by Scotland (18), Wales (11) and Northern Ireland (2).
 The vast majority of supercentenarians in the UK can be found in the southeast.

 London leads the way and is home to 25 golden oldies, with an average age of 110.8.
 This is followed by Surrey in second, with 16 supercentenarians and an average age of 110.6.
 Completing the top three is Kent with 10 people aged 110 and above, and an average age of 111.2.